Verca/tic-tac-toe/doc/howToModuleGuide.md

     ],
   ),
 ```

+Module's state is saved as an [ImmtableJS](https://facebook.github.io/immutable-js/) Record.
+Every top property of module's state has to be defined in it's `moduleState.js` file (because Record works like a data model here).

+Inside of the state, we can store only primitive types or ImmutableJS structures. `List` is one of them.
+Check [ImmtableJS documentation](https://facebook.github.io/immutable-js/) for more information.

 ## 2. Add a list view to a component
 Open a file `components/ListView.jsx`.
 You will see a skeleton of the component.
 If you run the application now, all you would see at address http://localhost:8080/tutorial-module will be a text "Tutorial list component".
 Let's add a list to this!